whymarrh/ssh-agent-proxy/README.md

 # ssh-agent-proxy

 An SSH agent proxy that filters identities based on the requesting process's working directory.
-Point `IdentityAgent` in your SSH config at this proxy's socket and forward requests to an upstream agent (e.g. 1Password) while only exposing keys that match the caller's CWD.
+Point `IdentityAgent` in your SSH config at this proxy's socket and forward requests to an upstream agent (e.g. 1Password) while only exposing keys that match the process directory.

 ## Quick start